rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-The `viewerHasStarred` field returns a boolean which indicates whether you as a viewer have starred or not starred the repository.
-This boolean helps you in the next parts determining whether you want to execute a `addStar` or `removeStar` mutation.
-For now, you will only implement the `addStar` mutation though.
-The `removeStar` mutation will be left out as exercise for you.
-In addition, the `id` field in the query returns the identifier for the repository which you will need to clarify the target repository for your mutation.
+The `viewerHasStarred` field returns a boolean that tells whether the viewer has starred the repository or not.
+This boolean helps determine whether to execute a `addStar` or `removeStar` mutation in the next steps.
+For now, you will only implement the `addStar` mutation.
+The `removeStar` mutation will be left off as part of the excercise.
+Also, the `id` field in the query returns the identifier for the repository, which you will need to clarify the target repository of your mutation.

-So what's the best place to trigger the mutation?
-It can be a button which either stars or unstars a repository.
+The best place to trigger the mutation is a button that stars or unstars the repository.
 That's where the `viewerHasStarred` boolean can be used for a conditional rendering to show either a "Star" or "Unstar" button.
-Since you are going to star a repository, the Repository component might be the best place to trigger the mutation.
+Since you are going to star a repository, the Repository component is the best place to trigger the mutation.

 {{< highlight javascript "hl_lines=4 9 10 11 12 13 14" >}}
 const Repository = ({